ramiroencinas/mini-http-cgi-server/README.md

 # mini-http-cgi-server
+(This project now is Wap6.
+Please, go to https://github.com/ramiroencinas/wap6)

 HTTP & CGI Server Proof of Concept

 A basic HTTP & CGI implementation using Perl 6 and IO::Socket::Async to allow multithreading.